sensible-hq/sensible-docs/readme-sync/v0/welcome/1000 - quickstart.md

 The dark and pale blue boxes show you that the Row method matches *all* the lines  in the row after the anchor, but then narrows down the actual output to $150 using `"tiebreaker": "second"`.

-How it works: box method
+How it works: Box method
 ----

 To extract the policy number from this document: